-This course is designed to assist students in their adjustment and success in college.
-The course covers time management, note taking, text taking, textbook reading, learning styles, goal setting, health, and wellness.
-This course must be taken during the first quarter of enrollment at South College unless written permission is granted by the appropriate department chair.
+This course is designed to empower and assist students in their adjustment and success at South College.
+The course covers learning styles, self-regulation, study skills, time management, syllabi, test anxiety, plagiarism, netiquette, and self-advocacy.
+This course should be taken during the first quarter of enrollment at South College.